Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Experimental Results

-The proposed convolution was implemented in C++ with the SEAL library~\cite{seal} and tested on a 1600\,MHz Intel Xeon Gold processor with 256\,GB of RAM.
-The model parameters for the experiments are obtained from VGG-16, ResNet-20, and MobileNetV1 for ImageNet.
-The polynomial degree $n$ is chosen as either 2048 or 4096 based on the input size.
+Hyena was implemented in C++ with the SEAL library~\cite{seal} and tested on a 1600\,MHz Intel Xeon Gold processor with 256\,GB of RAM and 1536/24576/36608\,KB of L1/L2/L3 cache memory.
+The model parameters for the experiments are obtained from VGG-16, ResNet-20, and MobileNetV1 for ImageNet. $n$ is chosen as either 2048 or 4096 based on the input size.
 Specifically, for $32\times 32$-sized inputs, we use 2048, while for larger inputs, we opt for 4096.
 This choice makes $c_n \leq 2$ for majority of the layers in the tested models.
 We set the same encryption parameters as Gazelle~\cite{juvekar2018gazelle} guaranteeing 128-bit security level ($p$ as a 19-bit prime and $q$ as a 60-bit prime). \ignore{We set the polynomial degree $n$ as 2048 or 4096, plaintext modulus $p$ as a 19-bit prime number, and ciphertext modulus $q$ as a 60-bit prime number, guaranteeing a 128-bit security level. } \ignore{The parameters $(n,p,q,\sigma)$ can be chosen adaptively and determined by the layer’s input size.} \ignore{Within the polynomial degree of 2048 or 4096, if the input size is larger than $64\times64$, they expressed the input across several ciphertexts.
 Channel packing is not performed in this situation, nor in the scenario where the input size fits a single polynomial.
 So the proposed convolution is just subjected to lazy reduction with the Hadamard transformed padded convolution.}

 \ignore{The baseline of latency and kernel parameter storage sizes is Gazelle~\cite{juvekar2018gazelle} and we will use networks that have large input and output channels like VGG-16 and ResNet-20/18.
 Gazelle's number of operations grows in proportion to the number of incoming inputs, because it reuses the rotated input to produce multiple outputs, and this process can be accelerated using the hoisting technique.}